Joy Unexpected: The Chore Chart

 Despite having an unimaginable task list… It seemed everybody was scheduling posts and being good business women… I broke down and made a stinking chore chart.
 It was an act of love to me, AND to my children.
 Really.
 You’ll see…

-My chore chart
+chore chart via @jennyonthespot

 Not fancy.
 Not perfect.
 But DONE.
 I used a purple Sharpie because it was the only pen I could find, ya’ll.
+(If you want to print this chart, just click on the image and print it yourself, just make sure it’s in landscape mode!)

 And, if I may brag, Olivia was VERY impressed with my line making.
 She also is quite impressed with my pancake batter stirring and egg beating.